gbdev/gb-asm-tutorial/src/part2/functions.md

 ```

 In languages like C, functions automatically return when they reach the end of their scope.
-However, functions in assembly don't have a definitive "end"; you always need to manually place a `ret` instruction at the end of the function to return from it.
+However, functions in assembly don't have a definitive "end"; you always need to manually place a `ret` instruction at the end of the function to return from it
-The mechanics behind `call` and `ret` can be a bit complicated, so we'll explain how they work later.

 Notice that the function has a comment explaining which registers it takes as input.
 This is important so that you know how to interface with the function.